ssimunic/BracketDB/README.md

 Bracket
 =======
-JSON database using ORM for PHP prototyping
+Database using .json files for prototyping

 Requirements
 -------